Secondary Age Groups for 2020: Years 7-8, Years 9-10 and Years 11-12

-(ii) Working Technologically: ITE Innovation and Engineering Design (Institute of Technology Education).
+(ii) Working Technologically: Innovation and Engineering Design Awards.
 Three of the best innovative devices or applications in each age group.

 (iii) Working Mathematically: MANSW Working Mathematically Awards (Mathematical Association of NSW).
 Three of the projects in each age group that best incorporate the interrelated components of Working Mathematically in their investigation or innovation.